 What Is Viviscal?

+"Viviscal works with amino acid-rich protein that treats hair loss and accelerates hair growth.
+Taking these is like giving your scalp 'food' so that it grows new, healthy hair," says Shari Sperling, MD.
 According to Green, the star ingredient that makes Viviscal supplements so successful is its trademarked AminoMar marine complex, which is a blend of sustainably sourced shark cartilage and mollusk powder, fish oil, and silica.
 It also has a number of hair-boosting vitamins and minerals in it such as biotin, niacin, and zinc.

 - Fish Oil: Omega-3 fatty acids in fish oil nourishes a parched scalp and delivers nutrients to hair follicles, which in turn helps to minimize hair thinning.